Software Guide16 min read

 The database file contains the protocols and results.
 There is a separate folder containing database files and video data for each maze under the bin folder.

-Demo version: the demo version is valid for one month from the download.
+Demo version: the demo version is valid for one month from the download and no additional setup is required.

-For license generation, you will need to provide two machine names where Conduct Vision software is intended to run.
+To generate a license, you will need to provide us with two machine names where Conduct Vision software is intended to run.

 There are two ways to find the computer name: